tboquet/python-alp/docs/tutorial.rst

 Keras example
 -------------

-We will begin by declaring a simple artificial neural network with Keras:
+We will begin by declaring a simple artificial neural network with Keras_:

 .. code-block:: python